vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 The list of built-in exclusions in Windows is kept up to date as the threat landscape changes.
 To learn more about these exclusions, see [Microsoft Defender Antivirus exclusions on Windows Server: Built-in exclusions](configure-server-exclusions-microsoft-defender-antivirus.md#built-in-exclusions).

-### Custom remediation actions

-When Microsoft Defender Antivirus detects a potential threat while running a scan, it attempts to remediate or remove the detected threat.
-You can define custom remediation actions to configure how Microsoft Defender Antivirus should address certain threats, whether a restore point should be created before remediating, and when threats should be removed.

-For more information, see [Configure remediation actions for Microsoft Defender Antivirus detections](configure-remediation-microsoft-defender-antivirus.md).

 ### Attack surface reduction exclusions

 [Attack surface reduction rules](attack-surface-reduction.md) (also known as ASR rules) target certain software behaviors, such as: